Macromolecular Crystallography School “Structural Biology to enhance high impact research in health and disease”

 Richard Garratt, PhD.
 Instituto de Fisica de São Carlos, Brazil

-PRELIMINARY LIST OF SPEAKERS AND TUTORS:
+CONFIRMED LIST OF SPEAKERS AND TUTORS:

 Alejandro Buschiazzo, Montevideo, Uruguay